driskell/log-courier/docs/Configuration.md

 The specified codec will receive the lines read from the log stream and perform any decoding necessary to generate events.
-The plain codec does nothing and simple ships the events as-is.
+The plain codec does nothing and simply ships the events unchanged.

 All configurations are a dictionary with at least a "name" key.
 Additional options can be provided if the specified codec allows.